Business

 EconLit with Full Text: Many health care policy issues have an economic impact--for example, the cost of health care, supply of health care services vs. demand, etc.

-PAIS International: Business, Economics, Public Policy, and More.
+PAIS Index: Business, Economics, Public Policy, and More.

 Public Agenda Online: Collects and presents topic-specific articles and analysis on hot contemporary topics.